 I am an associate professor in the Department of Economics and Business at the Universitat Pompeu Fabra (Barcelona).
 I completed my Ph.D. in Mathematics in 1998 at the University of Barcelona, with a dissertation based on Malliavin Calculus techniques applied to the study of stochastic integral equations.

 My research relies on the applications of stochastic analysis in mathematical finance.
 In particular, it is focused on the application of Malliavin calculus techniques and the use of fractional noises in market modeling.
 Recently, I've started to study stochastic epidemiological models, and I'm also interested in the fractal properties of biological systems.

-The book is available for pre-order at Routledge
+The book is available at Routledge